 Code of Conduct complaints can only be accepted if they relate to a member's behaviour whilst they are acting, or giving the impression that they are acting, in their official capacity.
 Complaints which clearly relate to a member acting in their private capacity or otherwise fall outside of the Code of Conduct can be rejected by the Monitoring Officer without notifying the Subject Member (and in the case of a complaint about a Parish Councillor to the Clerk of the Parish Council) or seeking the views of the Independent Person.
-If a complaint is rejected, under this paragraph or paragraph 6, the Monitoring Officer will inform the Complainant, of the decision and the reasons for that decision in writing.
+The Monitoring Officer will inform the Complainant, the Subject Member (and in the case of a complaint about a Parish Councillor to the Clerk of the Parish Council) of the decision and the reasons for that decision in writing.